fugue/fregot/examples/demo/tutorial_walkthrough.md

     Reloaded repl_demo_input.json
     {}

-The empty braces mean that `deny` does not return `true`.
+The empty braces means that `deny` returns no results -- concretely meaning that the request will not be denied.
 The Terraform plan input has passed validation because both AMI IDs are on the whitelist.

 Back in the input, undo the change so `ami-04b9e92b5572fa0d1` is replaced with `ami-atotallyfakeamiid`, then save again. fregot produces this output: